amissine/ali.guest/README.md

 # The guest service

-Securely demoes new features in production with [SSH remote port forwarding](https://www.ssh.com/ssh/tunneling/example) and [Docker](https://www.docker.com/).
+Securely exposes new features in production with [SSH remote port forwarding](https://www.ssh.com/ssh/tunneling/example) and [Docker](https://www.docker.com/).

 ## Overview and Usage